 5. Talk to a marriage coach if you’re having relationship problems.
 I’ve heard nothing but good about marriage coach Mert Fertel, who helps couples rebuild unhappy relationships.
 If online marriage counseling doesn’t work for you, then talk to a life coach, your pastor, or even a wise trusted mentor.
 To solve your problems and achieve your goals, you need to find the right people who can help you!

 6. Get as emotionally and physically healthy as possible – without trying to change other people.
 You can’t change your partners, friends, or family members.
 It’s futile to wish they were different or try to change them into different people.
 But, you can change your expectations, your responses, your attitudes, and your thoughts.
-And that’s where books like Boundaries: When to Say Yes, When to Say No to Take Control of Your Life come in!
+And that’s where books like Boundaries are so important in solving family problems.
 Get your mind, heart, body, and souls as physically, emotionally, and mentally healthy as possible – without worrying about trying to solve all your relationship and family problems.